Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

-Oddsmakers project a competitive contest between ACC opponents when the Louisville Cardinals (3-2, 0-0 ACC) host the Virginia Cavaliers (3-2, 0-0 ACC) on Saturday, October 9, 2021 at Cardinal Stadium.
-Virginia is a 2.5-point underdogs.
-This game has an over/under of 69.5 points.
+Oddsmakers project a competitive game when the Louisville Cardinals (3-2, 0-0 ACC) host the Virginia Cavaliers (3-2, 0-0 ACC) on Saturday, October 9, 2021 in a matchup between ACC rivals at Cardinal Stadium.
+Louisville is favored by 2.5 points.
+The point total is 69.5 for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.